telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 > The method ignores and does not resize [hidden](#configuration-columns.hidden) columns.
 >
 > Auto-fitting all columns at once is a resource-intensive operation and is not recommended.
 A better option is to auto-fit only a few columns that have the most variable content in terms of length.
 Alternatively, disable scrolling and allow the [browser to adjust all column widths automatically](/controls/data-management/grid/appearance#widths), according to their content.
+>
+> Use `autoFitColumn` only after the Grid has been databound.
+Executing the method immediately after Grid initialization makes no sense and can lead to undesired behavior.

 #### Example - autofit a column by index